Amor (Gabriel Ruiz song): Versions

 The recording by Andy Russell was released by Capitol Records as catalog number 156.
-It first reached the Billboard magazine Best Seller chart on May 25, 1944, and lasted 8 weeks on the chart, peaking at #5.
+It first reached the Billboard Best Seller chart on May 25, 1944, and lasted eight weeks on the chart, peaking at number five.

-In 1944, Dale Evans performed the song in the film Lights of Old Santa Fe.

-Years later in 1949, the song was recorded by Alfredo Antonini and his orchestra in collaboration with Victoria Cordova and John Serry Sr. for Muzak.
+In 1949, the song was recorded by Alfredo Antonini and his orchestra in collaboration with Victoria Cordova and John Serry Sr. for Muzak.

 In 1961, American soul singer Ben E. King covered the song, and it appears on his album Spanish Harlem.
-It was released as a single and peaked at #18 on the Billboard Hot 100 and #10 on the R&B chart.
+It was released as a single and peaked at number 18 on the Billboard Hot 100 and number 10 on the R&B chart.

-Rod McKuen recorded a disco version in 1977.

-In 1978, the German Schlager singer Bata Illic released a German version with lyrics written by Michael Marian.
+In 1978, the German Schlager singer Bata Illic released a German version with lyrics by Michael Marian.

-In 1982, Julio Iglesias covered the original Spanish language song on his album Momentos (1982).
-It was released as a single from the album.
-In that year, he also recorded French, Italian and Portuguese versions of his albums in these languages.

 In 2001, Luis Miguel covered the song, which was released as the lead single from his album Mis Romances (2001).
-The song peaked at #13 on the Billboard Hot Latin Songs chart.
+The song peaked at number 13 on the Billboard Hot Latin Songs chart.
 It served as the main theme for the Mexican telenovela El Manantial.